alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 }}}
 $$

-The trick here (yes it is a trick), is to derivative the Loss wrto the inner layer as a composition of the partial derivative we computed earlier.
-And also to compose each partial derivative as partial derivative wrto either $z^x$ or $w^x$ but not with respect to $a^x$.
-This is to make derivatives easier and intutive to compute.
+The trick here (yes it is a trick), is to derivative the Loss with respect to the inner layer as a composition of the partial derivative we computed earlier.
+And also to compose each partial derivative as partial derivative with respect to either $z^x$ or $w^x$ but not with respect to $a^x$.
+This is to make derivatives easier and intuitive to compute.

 $$